natcap/invest.users-guide/source/coastal_protection.rst

 .. figure:: ./coastal_protection_images/PG_AdditionsModifications.png
    :align: center
    :figwidth: 500px

+   Screenshot of the "Additions/Modifications" section of the Profile Generator input Excel sheet.

 **1. Add a backshore to a sandy beach.**  If you choose this option, we guide you through choosing values for foreshore slope as well as a berm and/or dune height.
 These values are necessary to run the Nearshore Waves and Erosion model.
 Also, we add this backshore information to your bathymetry profile to allow you to assess whether or not it looks reasonable.